February 17, 2012

 More and more people are being diagnosed with "gluten Intolerance."
 This is an autoimmune disorder and different from Celiac Disease in that it is difficult to diagnose.
 The 300 symptoms can range from vitamin D and B12 deficiencies to crippling body pain.
 Gluten-free is not a fad diet for the millions of people who live with it.
 I highly recommend reading about this topic to become aware of symptoms and how it affects the people around you.
 Good resources include: The Gluten Intolerance Group, www.Gluten-Intolerance.com and National Foundation for Celiac Awareness.

 What is eating "Gluten-Free-Sans Gluten?"
 There are many misconceptions.
-"Gluten-free" is not vegan or no carb.
+"Gluten-free" is not vegan, no carb or low fat.
 Gluten-free eating means you can eat and drink anything except food, sauces and beverages made with wheat, rye, barley and certain oats.
-Some people are so sensitive to gluten, they are unable to eat in a restaurant or a home that prepares other dishes with regular flour due to cross-contamination.
+Some people are so sensitive to gluten, they are unable to eat in a restaurant or in homes that prepare other dishes with regular flour due to cross-contamination.
 Gluten-free foods you see at the stores are made in certified gluten-free facilities.

 **Mainstream restaurants and bakeries cannot offer certified gluten-free options unless wheat, rye and barley have never been used in their kitchen.
 This greatly restricts the lives of people who are Celiac and gluten intolerant.